hmp-anthony/ffiseg/README.md

 ### ffiseg

 A physics engine based on the Cyclone physics engine.
+Image taken from my old github: https://github.com/llyr-who/fabrik

+My current laptop is not powerfull enough to recreate that image.

+I have the bear to prove it :)

 ![Screenshot](/image.png)